alda-lang/alda/player/doc/development-guide.md

 The location of the log files is based on platform-specific conventions (e.g. the XDG specification for Linux), as codified in the [directories-jvm] library.

 > See the `cacheDir` row in [this table][file-locations] for reference about
 > where to find the logs on your system.
 (Logs are also printed to stdout when
 > you're running the player process, which is usually good enough!)
 >
-> On my Ubuntu 16.04 machine, the current log file is `/home/dave/.cache/alda/logs/alda-player.log`.
+> On my Ubuntu 20.04 machine, the current log file is `/home/dave/.cache/alda/logs/alda-player.log`.
 Older log files are found in the same directory, with names like `alda-player-2021-02-10.log`.

 ## State management

-> Relevant files: `StateManager.kt`
+> Relevant files: `FileBasedStateManager.kt`

 It is important that the Alda client can easily discover which player processes are available to play a score.
-When a player process comes up, it creates a StateManager instance, which runs a background thread that continuously updates a **state file** in the cache directory.
+When a player process comes up, it creates a FileBasedStateManager instance, which runs a background thread that continuously updates a **state file** in the cache directory.

 > See the `cacheDir` row in [this table][file-locations] if you need help
 > locating the player state files on your system.
 >
-> On my Ubuntu 16.04 machine, the player state files are found in
+> On my Ubuntu 20.04 machine, the player state files are found in
 > `/home/dave/.cache/alda/state/players/1.99.3/` (where `1.99.3` is the current
 > Alda version, controlled by the `VERSION` resource file in this repo).